garth-c/nlp_demo/README.md

 # pytorch sentiment model

-The next step is to determine the sentiment analysis using Pytorch and a pre-trained model from NLP town.
+The next step is to determine the sentiment analysis using Pytorch and a pre-trained model from the NLP Town web site.
 The computing enviroment is the same but additional libraries will need to be imported as shown below.

 ```
 #transformers for language model